 Paul also boasts about his heritage as a member of the tribe of Benjamin.
 This is significant since not every Jew in the first century could claim to know they were from a particular tribe.
 Paul’s Jewish name “Saul” is taken from the first king of Israel, from the tribe of Benjamin, and Paul’s teacher in Jerusalem, Gamaliel, was also from the tribe of Benjamin.

 The phrase “Hebrew of the Hebrews” in Philippians 3:4-6 can be taken in several ways.
 This phrase may mean that Paul was born of true Jewish blood, that there is no Gentile in his linage.
 It is sometimes suggested that Paul is referring to his ability to speak and read Hebrew.
 Not all Jews spoke the language, especially in the home.
-If there is an increasing specificity in the list of descriptions, then Paul is claiming to have come from a conservative Jewish family who maintained their Jewish distinctives even though they lived in Tarsus, far from Jerusalem.
+If there is an increasing specificity in the list of descriptions, then Paul is claiming to have come from a conservative Jewish family who maintained their distinctive Jewish pracices even though they lived in Tarsus, far from Jerusalem.

 As J. B. Lightfoot once observed, Paul is making a progressive argument.
 A convert to Judaism may be circumcised.
 A few proselytes might claim a tribal affiliation, but Paul is a pure-bred true Jew!
 Paul is clear this heritage is of no value now that he is “in Christ,” but it seems obvious Paul’s Jewish heritage is one of the major factors behind his successful evangelism.